Quantum Energy Teleportation under Equilibrium and Nonequilibrium Environments: Quantum energy teleportation under nonequilibrium environments

 \subsection{Nonequilibrium fermionic environments}

-When the two qubits coupled with nonequilibrium fermionic environments, we separately discuss the influence of the temperature difference and the chemical potential difference on the energy output.
-When the chemical potential is relatively low, the energy output from the system is predominantly determined by the population of state $|E_1\rangle$ and the $E_{\text{out}}$ is low, as shown in Fig. \ref{ft} ($\text{a}_1$).
-The temperature difference $\Delta T$ can reduce the excited states population and enhance the population of state $|E_1\rangle$, leading to an increase of $E_{\text{out}}$, as shown in Fig. \ref{ft} ($\text{a}_2$).
-But in the extreme case of $|\Delta T|$, the population of $|E_1\rangle$ decreases, which corresponds to the reduction of $E_{\text{out}}$, as shown in Fig. \ref{ft} ($\text{a}_1$).
+When the two qubits are coupled to nonequilibrium fermionic environments, we separately discuss the influence of the temperature difference and the chemical-potential difference on the energy output.
+When the chemical potential is relatively low, the energy output is determined predominantly by the population of state $|E_1\rangle$, and $E_{\text{out}}$ remains small, as shown in Fig.~\ref{ft} $(\text{a}_1)$.
+The temperature difference $\Delta T$ suppresses the populations of the excited states and increases the population of $|E_1\rangle$, thereby enhancing $E_{\text{out}}$, as shown in Fig.~\ref{ft} $(\text{a}_2)$.
+However, for sufficiently large $|\Delta T|$, the population of $|E_1\rangle$ decreases again, which corresponds to a reduction in $E_{\text{out}}$, as shown in Fig.~\ref{ft} $(\text{a}_1)$.

+The steady states generated by nonequilibrium fermionic reservoirs with unequal temperatures are accompanied by both heat and particle currents.
+The corresponding currents \(J_A^E\) and \(J_A^P\) for the steady states shown in Fig.~\ref{ft} are plotted in Fig.~\ref{fhcpct}.
+Here, a positive value of \(J_A^E\) or \(J_A^P\) means that energy or particles flow from reservoir \(A\) into the system.
+At equilibrium, \(\Delta T=0\), both currents vanish.
+At nonequilibrium \(\Delta T\neq 0\) finite heat and particle currents appear, confirming that the steady states are genuine nonequilibrium steady states.
+In the steady state, the currents associated with the two reservoirs satisfy \(J_A^E=-J_B^E\) and \(J_A^P=-J_B^P\).
+The dependence of these currents on \(\Delta T\) also shows that, in fermionic environments, thermal bias not only drives energy transport but can simultaneously induce particle transport.